Royal Aircraft Factory B.E.2.

 After the outbreak of World War One, the B.Es. were in action in France with Nos.
 2, 4, 6, 8, 9 (Wireless) and 16 Squadrons of Royal Flying Corps, and also the previous Royal Navy Air Service Eastchurch Squadron in the Ostend/Dunkirk region.
 These were accompanied by the B.E.2b, which differed in its elevator and rudder handles together with refurbished top-decking and cockpit shapes to provide improved coverage to the crew.
 The primary air Victoria Cross of World War One had been honored, posthumously, to Lt.
 W. B. Rhodes-Moorhouse of No.2 Squadron, who, regardless of his injuries, moved his B.E.2 back successfully from a bombing strike on the railway station at Courtrai on April 26, 1915.
 Yet another officer of No.2 Squadron had, on 13 August 1914, piloted the initial British aircraft (a B.E.2a) to land in France following the outbreak of world war one.

-The B.Es of the Royal Navy Air Service were chosen regularly for bombing, transporting one single 100 lb. bomb or 3 smaller ones beneath the fuselage.
+The B.Es of the Royal Navy Air Service were chosen regularly for bombing, transporting one single 100 lb (ca. 45 kg) bomb or 3 smaller ones beneath the fuselage.
 Earlier B.Es. had no mounted defensive armament, the merely defense becoming rifles or revolvers held by the observer.
 These regularly shot incendiary bullets in attempts to blast down German balloons and Zeppelins.
-Earlier B.Es. saw the vast majority of their operational service in France, despite the fact that minor quantities of Royal Flying Corps aircrafts had been flown in Egypt and one or two Royal Navy Air Service planes took part in the Dardanelles campaign.
+Earlier B.Es. saw the vast majority of their operational service in France, despite the fact that minor quantities of Royal Flying Corps aircraft had been flown in Egypt and one or two Royal Navy Air Service planes took part in the Dardanelles campaign.

 Royal Aircraft Factory B.E.2c and B.E.2d